-There is a distribution requirement that at least one of the six half-courses must be a survey course in the History of Philosophy.
-Students must also take at least one other survey course in each of two of the following four areas:
+There is a distribution requirement that at least one of the six half-courses must be a course (not necessarily a survey) in the History of Philosophy.
+Students must also take at least one survey course in each of two of the following four areas:

 Value theory, including moral, political, legal, and social philosophy

 Mind and Language